 they would represent arrangements that internalize transactions that would otherwise occur on the open market.
-For example, Mason and Bryce internalized the leasing and provision of services when they formed Brason Partners.
-If partnerships merely internalize what are functionally open-market transactions, partners cannot do internally what does not otherwise occur on the open market.
-Thus, as discussed below, partnerships should not be able to internalize tax-item transactions that are prohibited on the open market.
-Pax-item transactions that are allowed on the open market should receive the same tax treatment within a partnership that they receive on the open market.
+For example, Mason and Bryce internalized the leasing and provision of services when they formed Brason Partners.97 If partnerships merely internalize what are functionally open-market transactions, partners cannot do internally what does not otherwise occur on the open market.
+Thus, as discussed below, partnerships should not be able to internalize tax-item transactions that are prohibited on the open market.98 Tax-item transactions that are allowed on the open market should receive the same tax treatment within a partnership that they receive on the open market.

-Subsequent explorations of the firm as an internalization of transactions have contended that a firm is merely a nexus of contracts.
-99 To the extent a partnership is merely a nexus of contracts, it is a nexus of contracts that occur on the open market.
+Subsequent explorations of the firm as an internalization of transactions have contended that a firm is merely a nexus of contracts.99 To the extent a partnership is merely a nexus of contracts, it is a nexus of contracts that occur on the open market.
 Therefore, a partnership cannot create transactions that do not occur on the open market.
 Open-market tax-item transactions therefore retain their character within the nexus of contracts that is a partnership.
-If parties are not able to deal in tax items on the open market, they should not be able to deal in tax items through partnerships.
+If parties are not able to deal in tax items through partnerships.